Plant Health Laboratory

 The Plant Health Laboratory provides diagnosis of plant health problems caused by insects and disease affecting crops and plants grown in B.C. including:

 - Insect pests

 Standard Diagnostic Procedure:

-Includes microscopic examination, culturing, Biolog for bacterial identification, Immuno-strip test for fungi, bacteria and viruses, micro-well ELISA if available for the target organism, insect identification, molecular testing of fungi, bacteria, viruses, phytoplasma, nematodes and insects (PCR - Conventional or real-time) and electron microscopy.
-Soil testing is limited to pH and EC reading, clubroot detection and nematode assessments.
+Includes microscopic examination, culturing, Biolog for bacterial identification, Immuno-strip test for fungi, bacteria and viruses, micro-well ELISA if available for the target organism, insect identification, molecular testing of fungi, bacteria, viruses, phytoplasmas and insects (PCR - Conventional or real-time) and electron microscopy.
+Soil testing is limited to pH and EC reading and clubroot detection.
 Analysis for soil, tissue, nutrient or chemical residue is NOT available.